YinHK-gameDev/unity-learn/physics/Joints/2D Joints.md

    https://www.youtube.com/watch?v=1-h43fzNB7U

 7. **Hinge Joint 2D**
-   - allows a game object controlled by rigidbody physics to be attached to a point in space around which it can rotate.
+   - allows a game object controlled by rigidbody physics to be **attached to a point in space** around which it **can rotate**.
 For example; the pivot on a pair of scissors.

    https://docs.unity3d.com/Manual/class-HingeJoint2D.html